MShkut/JetsonNano-ROS2-PX4-Holybro-X500-V2/README.md

 This project is aimed at using the above hardware to locate an aruco marker and land on a platform attached to said aruco marker.
 Later on this platform will ideally use wireless charging as well as be attached to a Boston Dynamics Spot Robot.

-All files needed for this project will be kept in this repository.
+All files needed, packages used, and steps taken for this project will be kept in this repository.